 Specifies whether a JOG subcommand is sent to the printer when this FORMDEF is selected by an IMM structured field, or through conditional processing.
 When the JOG subcommand is sent, a printer either offsets (jogs) or prints copymarks.
-For cut-sheet printers, or for continuous-forms printers with burster-trimmer-stacker enabled, the JOG subcommand causes the first sheet controlled by this FORMDEF to be stacked offset from the previous sheets.
-For continuous forms printers without a burster-trimmer-stacker, the JOG subcommand causes an increment in the copymark printed on the carrier strip.
+For cut-sheet printers, or for continuous-forms printers with burster-trimmer-stacker enabled, the JOG subcommand causes the first sheet that is controlled by this FORMDEF to be stacked offset from the previous sheets.
+For continuous forms printers without a burster-trimmer-stacker, the JOG subcommand causes an increment in the copymark that is printed on the carrier strip.
 JOG subcommands also are sent to the printer at the beginning of each data set or at the beginning of each job, depending on host parameters.
 For more information about copymarks, see the system programming guide for your host print server.

-- YES Specifies that a JOG subcommand be sent to the printer.
-The first sheet printed is offset or the copymark is incriminated. - NO Specifies that no JOG subcommand be sent to the printer.
-The first sheet printed is not offset; the copymark is not incriminated.
+Specifies that a JOG subcommand be sent to the printer.
+The first sheet that is printed is offset or the copymark is incremented.

+Specifies that no JOG subcommand be sent to the printer.
+The first sheet that is printed is not offset; the copymark is not incremented.